Paul Kennedy (Australian journalist)

 Paul Kennedy (born 13 August 1975) is an Australian journalist, television presenter, author and former Australian rules footballer.

 Media career

 Kennedy's journalism career began in 1994 when he worked as a copy boy for The Herald and Weekly Times, before moving on to become a news reporter for Network Ten and the Nine Network.

 Paul is best known for being a sports presenter on ABC Television's long-running breakfast program News Breakfast, having been with the program since its inception in 2008 until 2021.

-In July 2021, Kennedy resigned from News Breakfast to become a senior sports reporter across all ABC News programs and platforms;Tony Armstrong replaced him.

 Australian rules football

 Kennedy has been actively involved in Australian rules football having played with the Dandenong Stingrays in the TAC Cup, Frankston Dolphins in Victoria's VFL and with Fitzroy Lions reserve grade in the AFL.

 Kennedy has also played with the Morningside and Mount Gravatt Football Clubs in the QAFL and was as a player-coach at Seaford Football Club.

 His time at Seaford inspired Kennedy to write and direct a short film called Drug Game, which explored drug-related issues that players and club officials had been faced with.
 The film was a finalist at the Melbourne International Film Festival, and Kennedy has since been credited with helping rebuild Seaford as a formidable club by creating a family friendly atmosphere at the club when he took over as senior coach in 2003.